Wyandotte, California

-Wyandotte is an unincorporated community in Butte County, California.
+Wyandotte is an unincorporated community in Butte County, California, United States.
 It is located 6 mi northwest of Bangor, at an elevation of 669 feet (204 m).

-A post office operated at Wyandotte from 1859 (having been transferred from Tarr's Ranch) to 1867 and from 1880 to 1915.
+A post office operated at Wyandotte from 1859 (having been transferred from Tarr's Ranch) to 1867, then from 1880 to 1915.
 The place is named for a group of Wyandotte people who went there prospecting for gold in 1850.
 Wyandotte was the site of one of the first schoolhouses in Butte County, built in 1857.